 Cst Woodall’s community work with the Hate Crimes Unit cost him his life.
 It was while courageously serving an arrest warrant for a hate crime that he was murdered.
 His integrity as a peace officer in Great Britain and Canada put him in good stead with his peers and the people he was called to protect.

 Cst.
 Woodall’s fellow officer and friend reminded us that “behind every great man is a woman.”
 Cst.
-Woodall’s widow, Claire, sat in the front row with a gracious smile and was lauded by the Chief of Police for the way she has helped others through this nightmare by her calming demeanor.
+Woodall’s widow, Claire, sat in the front row with a gracious smile and was lauded by the Chief of Police for the way she has helped others through this nightmare by her calming demeanour.

 Claire wrote, “There are really no words great enough to express my love and gratitude to the City of Edmonton.
 You have shown so much love and support to myself, my family, and all first responders.
 We will be forever grateful.
 I am lucky to call Edmonton my home.
 Thank you.
 From my family to yours.”